Copenhagen Harbour Buses

 The Copenhagen Harbour Buses (Danish: Københavns Havnebusser) is a system of water buses along the harbourfront of Copenhagen, Denmark, operated by Movia which also operates the city’s regular buses.
-There are four vessels: Holmen, Bryggen, Nordhavn and Nyhavn.
+The system is notable for being all-electric, using battery-powered equipment which charge at night.
+There is also replenishment at station stops during the day.
+There are seven harbor buses, all belonging to the transport company Arriva, which were delivered from Damen Shipyards Kozle in Kędzierzyn-Koźle, Poland in 2020.
+Six of them are used in daily operations, but the seventh is a reserve.
 The Harbour Buses are integrated into the Copenhagen public transport system with the same payment system as buses, Metro or DSB trains.

 Routes and stops

 The Copenhagen Harbour Buses network has three routes, serving a total of 11 different stops along the harbourfront, seven on Zealand-side and four on Amager-side.
-The line network was rationalised in the 2010s, with the former lines 901, 902 and 904 merged into one line running the entire span of the harbour, using two different numbers depending on the direction.
-The Opera shuttle line was retained, but renamed from 903 to 993.
+The network was rationalised in the 2010s, with the former routes 901, 902 and 904 merged into one route running the entire span of the harbour, using two different numbers depending on the direction.
+The Opera shuttle route was retained, but renumbered from 903 to 993.